 • Although they clearly have preferences, they show great difficulty in reporting them in an acceptable way

-• They do not express denial acceptably, remaining passive or reacting in problematic ways when they want to reject something
+• Not acceptably express denial, remaining passive or reacting in problematic ways when they want to reject something

 • Difficulty staying close to others